clxering/Blog-Hexo-NexT/source/about/index.md

 - Record the learning process of new methods, concepts and practices.

 ## Words in the End
-Welcome communication and guidance, my contact information is at the bottom of the blog. thank you！
+Welcome communication and guidance, my contact information is at the bottom of the blog.
+Thank you！